Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/CPlusPlus-Homeworks-2/Vectors/README.md

 ## vector functions:

-write a porgram to do the following:
+Write a porgram to do the following:
 <br>1.
 Declare a vector vNumbers of integers and initialize it with the following elements: 11, 2, 3, 10, 33, 10, 8.
 <br>2.
 Display the first element of the vector.
 <br>3.
 Display the last element of the vector.